Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Dimension 4: classification of multigraph and fixed point data

 \begin{proof} First, we shall do the following: for every weight $w_{p,i}$ at a fixed point $p$, if the dot product of $w_{p,i}$ and $l$ is negative, replace $w_{p,i}$ with $-w_{p,i}$.
 If $k=1$ this can be also done by choosing all weights to be positive.
 In this way we have that $\langle w_{p,i},l \rangle \geq 0$ for all weights $w_{p,i}$.

 Let $F$ be a connected component of $M^{\ker l}$ containing $q$, which is a compact submanifold of $M$.
-By Lemma \ref{l29}, $F$ is orientable.
 Choose an orientation of $F$; also choose an orientation of $NF$ so that the induced orientation on $TF \oplus NF$ agrees with the orientation of $M$.

 Because every weight in $T_qF$ is a multiple of $l$ and $q$ has only one weight disivible by $l$ (the action is effective), $\dim F=2$.
 The $T^k$-action on $M$ restricts to act on $F$, and this action on $F$ has a fixed point $q$.
 By Lemma \ref{l211}, $F$ is the 2-sphere and has another (unique) fixed point $q'$.
 Applying Theorem \ref{t310} to the $T^k$-action on $F$, $\epsilon_F(q)=-\epsilon_F(q')$.
 Let $a$ be the weight of $N_qF$ and let $c$ be the weight of $N_{q'}F$.